Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/docs/artefacts/patch-inventory.md

 # What CalvaDOS actually changes

-Stock GDOS 2.4 has no path to a hard disk.
+Stock GDOS 2.4 has no path to boot from a hard disk.
 Every change is either a byte-level patch to a shipped SYS-file — no source exists, so same-footprint substitutions only, each asserting the stock bytes are present before it writes — or a piece of this project's own driver that stock never had.